 Ensure that relevant staff are informed and advised about appropriate action when a child is subject to a Child Protection Plan

-Ensure that the school is represented by a Designated Safgeuarding Lead at child protection conferences, core groups and multi-agency meetings about ‘Children in Need’.
+Ensure that the school is represented by a Designated Safeguarding Lead at child protection conferences, core groups and multi-agency meetings about ‘Children in Need’.
 It is the Designated Safeguarding Lead who should attend Child Protection Conferences rather than another representative.
 If this is not possible, the Deputy Designated Safeguarding Lead should attend.
-If neither can attend apologies must be given and a written report must be submitted prior to the conference
+If neither can attend apologies will be given and a written report will be submitted prior to the conference

 Compile and submit a written report regarding children who are subject to child protection conferences.
-This should be shared with parents before the conference takes place –Ensure there is appropriate representation on Core Groups when a child is on a child protection plan.
-If the most appropriate person is a class teacher, th ere must be jointworking with the Designated Safeguarding Lead – consider appropriate safeguarding supervision arrangements.
+This will be shared with parents before the conference takes place

+Ensure there is appropriate representation on Core Groups when a child is on a child protection plan.
+If the most appropriate person is a class teacher, they will work jointly with the Designated Safeguarding Lead

 Ensure that welfare records are kept securely and confidentially (locked and with limited access)